spiral/docs/components/entity.md

     }
 }
 ```

-> You can use any valid `call_user_function` callback to describe setters.
-Please note, setters is a filter function.
-You should not execute setField inside the setter method as it can be used in many places.
-Instead use the return filtered value.

 Now, no matter how we try to assign the value of a desired field, it will always be set to a desired value: